reelyactive/beaver/README.md

 beaver
 ======

-Collects the real-time state of devices from reelyActive APIs via websockets or polling.
+Collects the real-time stream of events from reelyActive APIs via websockets or polling.
 We believe in an open Internet of Things.

 In the scheme of Things (pun intended)
 --------------------------------------

 The __beaver.js__, [cormorant.js](https://github.com/reelyactive/cormorant) and [cuttlefish.js](https://github.com/reelyactive/cuttlefish) modules work together as a unit.
-See our [dashboard-template-angular](https://github.com/reelyactive/dashboard-template-angular) for a minimal implementation.
+See our [dashboard-template-angular](https://github.com/reelyactive/dashboard-template-angular) for a typical implementation.

 ![beaver logo](https://reelyactive.github.io/beaver/images/beaver-bubble.png)